qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 As you might have noticed the ``__loadTweets`` method uses two properties, ``username`` and ``tweets``, that are not defined yet.
 We will define those properties now.
-Define a new section ``properties`` in the “Application” class and add the following two
+Define a new section ``properties`` in the "Application" class and add the following two
 properties:
 ::